A Variational Framework for the Complexity of PDE Solutions: Appendix

 Hence, the following holds

 where the second equality follows from the definition of the adjoint operator $A^*$ , and the final inequality uses the coercivity assumption.
-We conclude by noting that the inequality in Eq. \ref{eq:pf_lin_sc} provides an equivalent characterization of $2\mu$-convexity compared to the one given in Definition \ref{def:lam_conv}. \end{proof} \begin{proof}{Proof of Lemma~\ref{lemm:comp_initial_data}} To prove that $h$ is computable in polynomial time, we consider the Sobolev cubature approximation of the reconstruction loss from Definition \ref{Def:rec_prob} given by
+We conclude by noting that the inequality in Eq. \ref{eq:pf_lin_sc} provides an equivalent characterization of $2\mu$-convexity compared to the one given in Definition \ref{def:lam_conv}. \end{proof} Next, we present the proof of Lemma~\ref{lemm:comp_initial_data}. \begin{proof}{Proof of Lemma~\ref{lemm:comp_initial_data}} To prove that $h$ is computable in polynomial-time, we consider the Sobolev cubature approximation of the reconstruction loss from Definition \ref{Def:rec_prob} given by

 with $\hat{u}_\theta\in \Pi_{n}(\mathcal{B})$ and $\mathfrak{r}:=(\hat{u}_\theta-h)(P_n(\mathcal{B}))$.
 We note that the map $\theta\mapsto\|\hat{u}_\theta\|_{H^s(\mathcal{B})}^2$ is $\sigma$-coercive where $\sigma>0$ is the smallest eigenvalue of the full-column rank matrix $\mathbb{V}^T\mathbb{W}_s\mathbb{V}\in \mathbb{R}^{|A_{n,d}|\times|A_{n,d}|}$, with $\mathbb{V}:=(T_i(P_n(\mathcal{B})))_{i\in A_{n,d}}$, the Vandermonde matrix over the Legendre grid.
 Indeed, the following holds